DDjuretic/Fleet-Flow-V2-Mobile/docs/guides/SETUP_GUIDE.md

 git pull origin main

 # 2. Install any new dependencies that might have been added
-npm install --legacy-peer-deps
+npx expo install --fix # Use Expo CLI to ensure compatibility

-# 3. Apply any new database migrations
+# 3. Apply any new database migrations and start local Supabase
-npx supabase start # This will check and apply any new migrations
+npx supabase start

 # 4. Start the development server for the mobile app
-npm run ios # or npm run android
+npm start # or npx expo start
 ```

 ### Working on a Feature